 Parks are closed.
 Sports are delayed.
 School is cancelled (sort-of).
-We are several weeks into this self-isolation and having the kids at home means getting creative.
+We're several weeks into this self-isolation and having the kids at home means getting creative.

-If you are anything like me, you have moments where you are left grasping for inspiration for fun ideas on keeping your kids happy and healthy.
+If you're anything like me, you have moments where you're left grasping for inspiration for fun ideas to keep your kids happy and healthy.

 Now, these ideas are a mixed bag.
 I was looking for things that were fun, educational, creative, active, and/or offered a way for me to connect with them.
 Each of these fun ideas touches on at least one of those themes, so take a peek and pick the one that speaks to you.

 1. Art for Kids YouTube Channel (ages 4+)